Aberdeen Western Peripheral Route: Background

 Prior to the introduction of the AWPR, the only dual carriageway route heading from north to south was Anderson Drive, the city's original bypass constructed in the 1930s.
 By the 1950s, Anderson Drive had been swallowed into the rapidly-expanding Aberdeen with the creation of new post-war suburbs such as Northfield, Mastrick and Garthdee.
 The road was unsuitable for heavy goods vehicles as they could not cross the Bridge of Dee at its south end, therefore large vehicles were forced to detour along the B9077 across King George VI Bridge before returning to Anderson Drive via Broomhill Road, resulting in local and strategic traffic coming into conflict in a built-up area which caused serious safety concerns.

-A new bypass for Aberdeen was first proposed in 1952.
+The idea for a new bypass for Aberdeen was first proposed in 1952.
+Following decades of discussion and low-level planning, the Scottish government's plan to construct the bypass were announced in 2003, by the then first minister.
 In 2012, following lengthy legal delays, the project was approved.
 Construction began in February 2015, supported by both Aberdeen and Aberdeenshire councils in addition to NESTRANS, the statutory Regional Transport Partnership for Aberdeen and Aberdeenshire.
 By 2016, the total cost of the bypass was projected to have a significantly higher cost of £745 million.

 The AWPR was opened in segments, starting with between the Blackdog and Goval junctions which was soon followed by the Balmedie to Tipperty stretch.
 By December 2018, the AWPR had fully opened to motorists with the exception of between the Craibstone and Goval junctions which was due to concrete problems at the River Don Crossing.
 The entire road became operational on 19 February 2019 - later than planned partly due to weather issues and the January 2018 collapse of contractor Carillion.
 Giving evidence to the Rural Economy and Connectivity Committee in December 2018, a spokesman for Balfour Beatty agreed that the total cost of the bypass could be "in the area of" £1 billion.